andreikop/qutepart-cpp/docs/index.rst

    :members:

-The docs will live here!
+The docs live here!
+And will be more detailed soon.

 .. toctree::
    :maxdepth: 2